awsdocs/aws-cloudformation-user-guide/doc_source/macros-example.md

 When CloudFormation processes our example template during stack creation, it passes the following event mapping to the Lambda function referenced in the **JavaMacroFunc** macro definition\.

-Note that `fragment` contains JSON representing the template fragment that the macro can process\.
+`fragment` contains JSON representing the template fragment that the macro can process\.
 This fragment consists of the siblings of the `Fn::Transform` function call, but not the function call itself\.
 Also, `params` contains JSON representing the macro parameters\.
 In this case, replacement and target\.
 Similarly, `templateParameterValues` contains JSON representing the parameters specified for the template as a whole\.

-- region
++ region

   `us-east-1`

-- accountId
++ accountId

   `012345678910`

-- fragment
++ fragment

   ```
   {
     "Type": "$$REPLACEMENT$$"
   }
   ```

-- transformId
++ transformId

   `012345678910::JavaMacroFunc`

-- params
++ params

   ```
   {